abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 difficulties as us.
 We can be more accepting of other’s foibles and bad habits because we realize that all of us make these same mistakes when we try and take care of our own needs.
 If we have compassion for ourselves, then we can have compassion for everybody else.
-To me that seems like a way we can understand and emulate some of the teachings that come from the Christian traditions.
+To me, that seems like a way we can understand and emulate some of the teachings that come from the Christian traditions.